rebcabin/masr/specs.md

    lpython and lfortran.

-Sugar comes in three flavors: light, heavy, and legacy.
+Sugar comes in three flavors: _light_, _heavy_, and _legacy_.

-1. Light sugar employs keyword arguments with defaults.
+1. Light sugar employs functions with non-qualified keyword arguments with default values.
 Light sugar is unambiguous but more verbose than heavy sugar.

-2. Heavy sugar employs positional arguments with defaults for some tail arguments.
+2. Heavy sugar employs functions with positional arguments with possible default values for some tail arguments.
 Heavy sugar is short and mostly compatible with ASDL output from `--show-asr`.
 Heavy sugar is more risky to write and much harder to read than light sugar, especially for long argument lists as with, say, `Variable` and `FunctionType`.

 3. Legacy sugar is just like heavy sugar, just requiring fewer tick marks on symbols.
 Legacy